C2S2: Offering the Job

 Offering the Job

 If you’ve decided to make the offer, great!
-We’re excited for you to have the incredible experience of sharing this life changing news with your Mentee.
+We’re excited for you to have the incredible experience of sharing this life changing news with your Employment Candidate.
 Please contact us prior to telling them.
-There are two reasons why: (1) we want to celebrate this milestone with you and your Mentee and (2) it helps us start preparations for a smooth employment transition for the both of you.
+There are two reasons why: (1) we want to celebrate this milestone with you and your Employment Candidate and (2) it helps us start preparations for a smooth employment transition for the both of you.

 Not Offering the Job

-We know that there are many reasons for not offering a job and not all of them will be linked to trust, character, or relational issues with your Mentee.
-We expect those types of concerns will present themselves earlier in the mentorship process where they can be addressed promptly.
+We know that there are many reasons for not offering a job and not all of them will be linked to trust, character, or relational issues with your Employment Candidate.
 In most cases, we expect the reason(s) will be far more logistical or financial in nature.
-For example, mentoring typically happens over a 6-12 month period.
+For example, finding ready, willing and able Candidates for employment typically happens over a 3-12 month period.
 In that time, we know that your business needs may change, or unexpected events may occur (e.g. global pandemic) causing open positions to become unavailable.
 There’s no way to fully mitigate these types of possibilities.
 As business-minded people ourselves, we completely understand.

-In the case of a position no longer being available, we want to find out information like the potential availability of the position in the future and would you still be open to hiring your mentee for it.
-In cases where trust or other more relational concerns were present, we want to hear your honest thoughts and experience to learn where we can improve our process and perhaps pair you with a new, more compatible Mentee Candidate.
+In the case of a position no longer being available, we want to find out information like the potential availability of the position in the future and would you still be open to hiring your a TRP Candidate for it.
+In cases where trust or other more relational concerns were present, we want to hear your honest thoughts and experience to learn where we can improve our process and perhaps pair you with a new, more compatible Employment Candidate.

 The Result We All Want

-Regardless of the situation, the more information we have, the more we can collaborate with you on finding ways to still obtain the result you, your Mentee, and The Redemption Project all want: a successful employment relationship.
+Regardless of the situation, the more information we have, the more we can collaborate with you on finding ways to still obtain the result you, your Employment Candidte, and The Redemption Project all want: a successful employment relationship.